I would like to share with you our guiding principles.

 - In SurveyCTO v2.51, we expanded the form designer to include a powerful new test view, which combined our original web preview functionality with “inspection” tools that help users catch problems before they reach the field.

 We’re proud of the work we’ve done in empowering users, in taking ODK’s core capabilities and extending them to be accessible by a broader and broader range of users.
+In addition to our work within the product itself, we’ve put countless hours into supporting materials, a self-onboarding course, and other efforts to help users succeed.
 But, of course, our job here is never done: there is so much more we can do.
-So, in the coming months and years, we’re excited about bringing in additional UI/UX design talent and further improving our product’s interface and accessibility.
-We’re going to keep making it more powerful and flexible all the time, and, ideally, we’ll keep making it easier to use at the same time.
+We’re going to keep making SurveyCTO more powerful and flexible all the time, and, ideally, we’ll keep making it easier to learn and use at the same time.